AdamOwker/py-pong/README.md

 - Enhanced collision detection between the ball and paddles.
 - Updated the scoring system and added a game over screen.

+## TODO
+[] - Add prediction on where the ball will land.
+[] - Figure out why the bot shakes so much and fix

 ## Credits